- PhD, The Ohio State University, 2016

 Before coming to UA, Kim was a post-doctoral faculty fellow in Asian art history at the University of Nebraska-Lincoln.
 She received her BA in the history of art magna cum laude from the University of Michigan, and her MA and PhD degrees in the history of art from The Ohio State University.

-She is currently working on a new book project, Korean Contemporary Art: New Directions since 1960, which was accepted by Reaktion Books (London; Distributed by the University of Chicago Press: Chicago) with an advanced contract.
+She is currently working on a new book project, Korean Contemporary Art: New Directions since 1960, which was accepted by Reaktion Books (London; distributed by the University of Chicago Press: Chicago) with an advanced contract.
 She is also the author of Jung Yeondoo’s Media Art: Quantum Deformation through Coincidence of the Real and the Virtual.
-Her article, “Reinscribing Tradition in Twentieth-century China: A Biographical Sketch of Pan Tianshou (1897-1971)” will be forthcoming in Asian Culture.
-She published her article, “Debating Wang Meng’s (1308-1385) Undated Handscroll: The Continuous Dialogue between Images and Texts in China” in Misulsahak yŏn’gu (Korean Journal of Art History) on March 2020.
+Her article, “Reinscribing Tradition in Twentieth-century China: A Biographical Sketch of Pan Tianshou (1897-1971)” was published in Asian Culture in December 2020.
+She published her article, “Debating Wang Meng’s (1308-1385) Undated Handscroll: The Continuous Dialogue between Images and Texts in China” in Misulsahak yŏn’gu (Korean Journal of Art History) in March 2020.
 She has published three articles related to the Chinese artist, Pan Tianshou (1897-1971), in Orientations, Journal of Museum Studies and American Journal of Chinese Studies.

 - Korean Contemporary Art: New Directions since 1960. (under contract, London: Reaktion Books; Chicago: Distributed by the University of Chicago Press)